yohannescodes/ledgerly/README.md

 ### Manual Entries
 - Assets, receivables, investments, and liabilities share a dedicated list with Core Data fetch requests scoped per type.
 - Investment entry sheet captures symbol, quantity, cost basis, and provider kind (stock vs crypto) so pricing services know how to refresh it.
+- Stock entries also include a contract multiplier so you can scale Alpha Vantage quotes to match brokered index/CFD contract sizes.
+- Each stock row includes a "Refresh price" button that pings Alpha Vantage on demand (handy when you want to stay under their daily limits).
 - Any change refreshes `NetWorthStore` immediately so the dashboard stays in sync.

 ### Settings & Utilities